lleisner/bakery_sales_forecasting/README.md

 - holidays: (holidays of all Bundesländer)                          (16)
 - sales: (sales for a selected range / each item)                   (50 / 200+)

+## Models

+The foundational model driving this project is the iTransformer architecture, initially introduced in the paper accessible at this link: https://arxiv.org/pdf/2310.06625.pdf.
+This architecture, rooted in the encoder segment of a transformer, introduces a pivotal concept:

+Rather than adhering to the conventional method of modeling global dependencies across temporal tokens in time series data (where a token represents multiple variables at a specific timestamp), the iTransformer architecture restructures this approach.
+It embeds the time series data into variate tokens, where a token signifies multiple timestamps of a single variable.

+This innovative restructuring, as per the paper's insights, yields performance enhancements by:

+- Maximizing the utilization of increased lookback windows more effectively, surpassing the limitations of the base transformer's attention mechanism, especially when handling growing inputs.
+- Generating more comprehensive attention maps that encapsulate multivariate correlations, thereby enhancing generalization capabilities across diverse variables.
+- Optimizing the use of the feed-forward network to acquire nonlinear representations for each variate token.

+The reported results showcase a notable performance boost of over 30% compared to the base transformer architecture.
+Furthermore, the iTransformer architecture outperforms other competitive (transformer-based) architectures by a significant margin.

 ## Getting Started